Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/welcome.md

 For this reason, when you only need to compress and/or encrypt your backup in a cloud, and not in a local storage, you should create two separate one-way backup tasks instead of selecting the hybrid backup option.

-> Limitations:
+> At present, it is not possible to switch your existing backup plans to a Hybrid mode and you need to manually create a hybrid backup plan from scratch.
 >
-> * no Archive Mode support
+> You can only apply a single set of retention policies to both the local and cloud storage at the time.

+> The [Archive mode](/concepts/backup-wizard/backup-filesfolders/shared-select-the-backup-mode.md) is not supported for Hybrid backups \(only the Advanced mode's settings are available further in this wizard\).

+---

+> **\[??
+Other Limitations:\]**

-> * **no "delete files if they were deleted locally" support \(hybrid backups will not delete files that have been deleted locally - from the cloud/backup destination.
-Or will be purged according to your retention policy.\)**
+> * ?? no "delete files if they were deleted locally" support \(hybrid backups will not delete files that have been deleted locally - from the cloud/backup destination.
+Or will be purged according to your retention policy.\)
 >
-> * existing backup plan cannot be converted to hybrid, you need to create a hybrid backup plan from scratch.
->
 > * ??/ Is it mentioned in the text that there is encryption on the local target, does this include encrypting the name of the files?
->
-> * ??
-Is there any way to have different retention policies for local and cloud? \(I typically keep 6+ months of retention on-site and only a month of retention off-site to reduce costs.\)

 ### Enabling Ransomware Protection